Chia-Network/drplotter/README.md

 Add any new plot directories you've plotted, as you would with chia's software, e.g.:

 ```
-drchia add plots -d /your/plots/directory
+drchia plots add -d /your/plots/directory
 ```

 ### New System as Remote Harvester

-If you don't have any harvester setup on your machine, you can follow the [chia official guide to setting up a remote harvester](https://docs.chia.net/farming-on-many-machines/).
-You can either setup with the official chia harvester, or use drchia for setup similar to using chia:
+If you don't have any harvester setup on your machine, you can follow the [chia official guide to setting up a remote harvester](https://docs.chia.net/farming-on-many-machines/) but use the `drchia` command instead of the `chia` command:

 -  First, run: